dotnet/source-build/Documentation/bootstrapping-guidelines.md

 ## Building a Servicing Release of .NET

-Building a subsequent or servicing version of .NET requires that you have source built the previous version of .NET available as descibed in [Building New .NET Major Version](#building-a-new-net-major-version).
+Building a subsequent or servicing version of .NET requires that you have source built the previous version of .NET available as descibed in [Building a New .NET Major Version](#building-a-new-net-major-version).
 If you already have the previous verions of the .NET SDK available, all you have to do is run the following build command.

 ``` bash
 ./build.sh --with-sdk <extracted-previously-source-built-sdk-path> --with-packages <extracted-previously-source-built-packages-path>